cc-cortes/conways-spatialos/README.md

 Workers and tools are built in their own bin directories:
 * LifeWorker: `LifeoWorker/bin`
-* SnapshotGenerator: 'SnapshotGenerator/bin'
+* SnapshotGenerator: `SnapshotGenerator/bin`

 ## Cleaning the project
 Run `./clean.sh` to delete all build files, including worker binaries and any intermediate files generated during the build process.

 ## Running the project

-To launch a local instance of SpatialOS running the project,  run `spatial local launch` from the SpatialOS directory (or from any location by specifying the `--main_config=\<path to spatialos.json\>` flag).
-This starts SpatialOS locally and runs the server workers `HelloWorker` and `DiceWorker`.
+To launch a local instance of SpatialOS running the project, run `spatial local launch --launch_config ./deployment.json --optimize_for_runtime_v2` from the SpatialOS directory (or from any location by specifying the `--main_config=\<path to spatialos.json\>` flag).
+This starts SpatialOS locally and runs the server workers `LifeWorker` using the latest version of the runtime.

 Connect your client by opening a second terminal to run the binary directly (from inside the `ReleaseWindows` or `ReleaseMacOS` directories):
 * Windows: `./Client.exe localhost 7777 <client_id>`
 * macOS: `mono --arch=64 Client.exe localhost 7777 <client_id>`

-This connects a client that pings the `HelloWorker` and `DiceWorker` every few seconds and then prints the response.

 ## Reference documentation